Constitutional Convention (United States): Operations and procedures

+Detail of the Rising Sun Chair that presiding officer George Washington sat in during the convention.

 Originally planned to begin on May 14, the convention had to be postponed when very few of the selected delegates were present on that day due to the difficulty of travel in the late 18th century.
 On May 14, only delegates from Virginia and Pennsylvania were present.
 On May 25, a quorum of seven states was secured, and the convention began in Pennsylvania State House, later renamed Independence Hall, in Philadelphia.
 New Hampshire delegates joined the convention on July 23, over halfway through the proceedings.

 One of the first things that the Convention undertook was the selection of a presiding officer, unanimously electing George Washington as the convention's president.
 The convention then adopted rules drafted by a committee whose members were George Wythe (chairman), Charles Pinckney, and Alexander Hamilton.
 Each state delegation received a single vote either for or against a proposal in accordance with the majority opinion of the state's delegates.
 This rule increased the power of the smaller states.

 When a state's delegates divided evenly on a motion, the state did not cast a vote.
 Throughout the convention, delegates regularly came and went.
 Only 30 to 40 delegates were present on most days during the convention, and each state had its own quorum requirements.
 Maryland and Connecticut allowed a single delegate to cast its vote.
 New York, on the other hand, required all three of its delegates to be present.
 After two of New York's three delegates, John Lansing Jr. and Robert Yates, abandoned the convention on July 10 with no intention of returning, New York was unable to vote on any further proposals, but Alexander Hamilton continued to occasionally speak during the convention's debates.

 The rules of the convention permitted delegates to demand reconsideration of any decision previously voted on.
 This enabled the delegates to take straw votes to measure the strength of controversial proposals and to change their minds as they worked for consensus.
 It was also agreed that the discussions and votes would be kept secret until the conclusion of the meeting.
 Despite the sweltering summer heat, the windows of the meeting hall were nailed shut to keep the proceedings a secret from the public.

 William Jackson was elected as secretary, but his records were brief and included little detail.
 James Madison's Notes of Debates in the Federal Convention of 1787 are likely the most complete first-person record of the convention, along with notes kept by Yates through mid-July.
 Due to the delegates' pledge to secrecy, Madison's account was not published until after his death in 1836.
 Yates' notes on the convention's first two months were published in 1821.